bateman-research/domain-phylo/README.md

 6. Search for domain hits in all proteomes with `hmmsearch`.
 This command generates a `BRF1_proteomes_table.tsv` file for each proteome with the domain hits, and other HMMER related files such as the domain hits alignment `BRF1_proteomes.sto` and program raw output `BRF1_proteomes.log`.
 Repeat this step for every domain of interest.
-If using a FASTA sequence as input use the `phmmer` command instead of the `hmmsearch`.
 ```
 hmmsearch -o BRF1_proteomes.log -A BRF1_proteomes.sto --domtblout BRF1_proteomes.tsv BRF1.hmm proteomes.fasta; grep -v "#" BRF1_proteomes.tsv | awk '{print $1"\t"$3"\t"$4"\t"$6"\t"$13"\t"$14"\t"$16"\t"$17"\t"$20"\t"$21}' > BRF1_proteomes_table.tsv
 ```